nsaky/nutrifact-macro-tracker/README.md

 - Favourites stored in LocalStorage
 - **HOF used:** `filter()` to display only favourited items, `find()` to toggle favourite status

-#### Progressive Web App (PWA)
-- Add a `manifest.json` with app name, icons, and theme colour
-- Register a Service Worker to cache the app shell and last-fetched results
-- Users can install NutriFact to their home screen on Android/iOS
-- Basic offline support: if no connection, shows last cached search results

-#### Throttling on Filter Sliders
-- Throttle the filter/sort recalculation when sliders are dragged rapidly
-- Prevents janky UI updates on low-end devices

 ---

 ## Tech Stack